ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/test-document-the-code/test-ballerina-code/mocking.md

 }
 ```

-Let's write tests for above `main.bal` to define a test double for the `clientEndpoint` object.
+Let's write tests for the above `main.bal` file to define a test double for the `clientEndpoint` object.

 >**Note:** Only the `get` function is implemented since it is the only function used in the sample.
 Attempting to call
  any other member function of the `clientEndpoint` will result in a runtime error.